waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## VI.
 Agent & Tool Failures and Fixes
 - **`battle_strategist_agent` Debugging (Turn 49558):** The agent repeatedly failed to be redefined due to persistent JSON errors. **Hypothesis:** The schema was too complex. **Fix:** Successfully redefined the agent with a minimal schema focused only on status-checking logic. **Next Step:** Incrementally restore the agent's full functionality (type analysis, move selection) while ensuring schema validity at each step.
-- **`pathfinder` Bug (Turn 49635):** The tool is routing through teleporter tiles as if they are normal ground, instead of treating them as impassable unless they are the destination.
-This caused an unintended warp from (20, 10) to (17, 16).
-MUST FIX THIS TOOL after escaping the gym.